-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run

-- 9) According to the quantity theory of money, if the long-run economic growth rate is 2.5%, by how much should the Fed increase the money supply if it wants inflation to be 2%?
+9) According to the quantity theory of money, if the long-run economic growth rate is 2.5%, by how much should the Fed increase the money supply if it wants inflation to be 2%?

-- A) 0.5%
+A) 0.5%

-- B) 1.25%
+B) 1.25%

-- C) 4.5%

-- D) 5%

-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run

-- 10) According to the equation of exchange, how can national income grow even though the amount of money does not?
+- 10) According to the equation of exchange, how can national income grow even though the amount of money does NOT?

-- A) price level increases
+- A) Price level increases.

-- B) real GDP decrease
+- B) Real GDP decreases.

-- C) velocity increases
+- C) Velocity increases.

-- D) velocity decreases
+- D) Velocity decreases.

-Objective: Use the quantity theory of money to analyze the relationship between money and
+Objective: Use the quantity theory of money to analyze the relationship between money and prices in the long run